bspeice/speice.io/_posts/2019-09-01-binary-format-shootout.md

 [each](https://github.com/bspeice/speice.io-md_shootout/blob/master/src/flatbuffers_runner.rs)
 [format](https://github.com/bspeice/speice.io-md_shootout/blob/master/src/sbe_runner.rs),
 it was time to actually take them for a spin.
-I used [this script](https://github.com/bspeice/speice.io-md_shootout/blob/master/run_shootout.sh) to manage the benchmarking, and the raw results are [here](https://github.com/bspeice/speice.io-md_shootout/blob/master/shootout.csv).
-All data reported below is the average of 10 runs over a single day of IEX data.
+I used [this script](https://github.com/bspeice/speice.io-md_shootout/blob/master/run_shootout.sh) to run the benchmarks, and the raw results are [here](https://github.com/bspeice/speice.io-md_shootout/blob/master/shootout.csv).
+All data reported below is the average of 10 runs on a single day of IEX data.
 Results were validated to make sure that each format parsed the data correctly.

 ## Serialization